NEET 2026 Merit List: Understanding Types, Checking Process & Preparation

 Key Details and Dates

-• All India Quota (AIQ) Merit List: This list is prepared by the MCC and includes candidates eligible for admission to 15% of the seats in government medical colleges and all seats in deemed universities and ESIC colleges across India.
+- All India Merit List: This list includes candidates eligible for admission to 15% of the All India Quota (AIQ) seats in government medical colleges and all seats in deemed universities.
+Your rank on this list is determined by your NEET score and is crucial for securing a seat through the AIQ counselling conducted by the Medical Counselling Committee (MCC).

 How to Prepare

-Preparing for the NEET 2026 merit list begins long before the list is released.
-It starts with your preparation for the NEET exam itself.
-Here's how you can focus your efforts:
+Preparing for the NEET merit list starts long before the results are out.
+It begins with your preparation for the NEET examination itself.
+Here's how you can strategize:

 What Should Students Do Next?

-Once the NEET 2026 results are declared and the merit lists are published, students should take the following steps:
+Once the NEET 2026 results are announced and the merit lists are published, your next steps are critical:

-• Check Your Rank: Carefully check your rank on the relevant merit lists (AIQ and State Quota) based on your eligibility and the counselling you are participating in.
+- Check Your Rank: Carefully check your rank on both the All India Merit List and the relevant State Merit List(s) based on your domicile.

 How EduNext Can Help

 Navigating the complex world of medical admissions can be challenging.
 EduNext, India's premier college discovery platform, is designed to simplify this process for you.
-We provide comprehensive information on medical colleges across India, admission procedures, eligibility criteria, and important dates.
-Our platform can help you research colleges, compare options, and stay updated on crucial announcements related to NEET 2026 counselling and merit lists.
-By leveraging EduNext, you can make more informed decisions and increase your chances of securing a seat in your dream medical college.
+We provide up-to-date information on NEET eligibility criteria, exam patterns, important dates, and comprehensive details about medical colleges across India.
+Our platform helps you compare colleges, understand fee structures, and stay informed about the counselling process.
+By leveraging EduNext, you can make informed decisions and streamline your application journey towards achieving your dream of a career in medicine.

 Disclaimer: The information in this article is compiled from various news reports.
 Students are strongly advised to verify all dates, cutoffs, eligibility criteria, and official procedures directly from the respective official website before taking any action.